 Sedation dentistry is an excellent option for patients with dental anxiety, and it can help you stay comfortable during a variety of procedures and oral surgeries.
-However, you need to consider that you’ll often need extra time afterwards to fully recover.
-At Smiles by Martin, Dr. Martin will make sure you have all the information you need to prepare the aftercare following your visit to the sedation dentist in Grapevine.
+However, you need to consider that you’ll often need extra time afterward to fully recover.
+At Smiles by Martin, Dr. Martin will make sure you have all the information you need to prepare for a full recovery with our tips for sedation dentistry aftercare in Grapevine.
 Here’s what you need to know about the recovery process for each of the different kinds of sedation we offer.

 It can take 24 to 48 hours for the medication used in IV sedation to exit the body.
 You’ll feel drowsy, so be sure to get plenty of rest to ensure that recovery is as quick as possible.
 Your mouth might feel dry, so be sure to drink plenty of water.
 If you tear up, it’s not a sign of discomfort after the procedure; it’s a side effect of the IV sedation wearing off.
 Patients with headaches might be able to control it with ibuprofen or another painkiller (which might be prescribed for recovering from the surgery itself and should be taken as directed).